warrantyvoidifremoved/CSC317-TermProject/README.md

 Once the server is running, open your browser and go to: http://localhost:3000

 ### Notes
-- Static files (CSS, images) are served from the /public folder.
+- Static files (CSS, images) are served from the /public folder
-- Views are written in Pug and located in /views.
+- Views are written in Pug and located in /views
-- Express routes are organized in /routes.
+- Express routes are organized in /routes
 - The SQLite database is located at /db/database.db